Special 75th Anniversary Project - IRI 2038 Futures Study

 The primary output of the project was twofold: four plausible, yet provocative scenarios about the future of R&D and innovation management and the results of a backcasting exercise designed to help R&D practitioners prepare for these scenarios.

-- The collapse of the complex global manufacturing ecosystem leads to a bifurcated economy underpinned by local manufacturing.
+- Everything’s In Beta - The collapse of the complex global manufacturing ecosystem leads to a bifurcated economy underpinned by local manufacturing.
 At the low end there is massive churn of new products that are introduced as beta products with little market research.
 On the other stand premium products that are socially reputable and deploy R&D resources towards tackling the big challenges of the 21st century.
-Click video image to play
+More Information about Everything's in Beta

 At the IRI Future Summit in November 2013, innovation leaders from some of today’s largest industrial organizations worked through a series of backcasting workshops, in which the above scenarios were presented.
 They were asked to focus on several major implications each scenario implied about the world in 2038 and then work backwards in various yearly increments to answer the question, “What should my organization have accomplished by [year xxxx] in order to prepare for this future?”.